 Rural Health Today

-- A 2017 USDA study found that inpatient health care facilities were responsible for 1.25 million jobs, or 8.5%, of wage and salary employment in rural communities at their peak in 2011.
+A 2017 study by the U.S. Department of Agriculture found that inpatient health care facilities were responsible for 1.25 million jobs — or 8.5% of all employment in rural communities in 2011.